saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``''``

 Fingerprint of the master public key to validate the identity of your Salt master before the initial key exchange.
-The master fingerprint can be found by running "salt-key -F master" on the Salt master.
+The master fingerprint can be found as ``master.pub`` by running "salt-key -F master" on the Salt master.

 .. code-block:: yaml